The Little Prince: Literary translations and printed editions

 Each translation approaches the essence of the original with an individual style and focus.

 Le Petit Prince is often used as a beginner's book for French-language students, and several bilingual and trilingual translations have been published.
-As of 2017, it has been translated into more than 300 languages and dialects, including Sardinian, the constructed international languages of Esperanto and Klingon, and the Congolese language Alur, as well as being printed in Braille for blind readers.
-It is also often used as an introduction into endangered varieties with very few speakers like Maya (2001), Aromanian (2006) or Banat Bulgarian (2017).
+As of 2017, it has been translated into more than 300 languages and dialects, including Sardinian, the constructed languages of Esperanto and Klingon, and the Congolese language Alur, as well as being printed in Braille for blind readers.
+It is also often used as an introduction into endangered varieties with very few speakers like Maya (2001), Aromanian (2006), or Banat Bulgarian (2017).
 It is one of the few modern books to have been translated into Latin, as Regulus, vel Pueri soli sapiunt in 1961 by Auguste Haury (1910–2002) and as Regulus in 2010 by Alexander Winkler.
+A translation of the book was published as U'cc priinsâž in Skolt Sámi translated by Skolt Sámi author Kati-Claudia Fofonoff in 2000, a language spoken in Sápmi.
+At the time, the language was spoken by less than 500 people making it the smallest language with a translation of Le Petit Prince.
 In 2005, the book was also translated into Toba Qom, an indigenous language of northern Argentina, as So Shiyaxauolec Nta'a.
 It was the first book translated into that language since the New Testament.
 It was also translated to a northern Italian dialect, Vogherese.
 Anthropologist Florence Tola, commenting on the suitability of the work for Toban translation, said there is "nothing strange [when] the Little Prince speaks with a snake or a fox and travels among the stars, it fits perfectly into the Toba mythology".